r-lib/usethis/tests/testthat/_snaps/utils-github.md

       * Config supports a pull request = FALSE
       * origin = <not configured>
       * upstream = <not configured>
-      * Desc = Neither "origin" nor "upstream" is a GitHub repo.
-Read more about the GitHub remote configurations that usethis supports at:
+      !
+Neither "origin" nor "upstream" is a GitHub repo. i Read more about the GitHub remote configurations that usethis supports at:
         <https://happygitwithr.com/common-remote-setups.html>.

 # 'ours' is reported correctly